bart-jaskulski/woo-product-based-users/README.md

 ## Dev env

 With composer you install [grumphp](https://github.com/phpro/grumphp/).
 For now with simple config, that tool checks whether you have added description to git commit and if you code follows WP coding standard.
 Soon I'll improve.

+---

+### Update:

+Grumphp should be ruthless now.
+Added some configs to composer, with two commands:
+* `run-phpcs` for checking if your code follows rules,
+* `run-phpcbf` for automatically fix small issues